FilecoinFoundationWeb/filecoin-foundation/src/content/blog/orbit-year-in-review-growing-a-global-community-of-builders.md

 ---
 title: "Orbit Year in Review: Growing a Global Community of Builders"
+slug: orbit-year-in-review-growing-a-global-community-of-builders
 created-on: 2023-12-07T13:50:04.187Z
 updated-on: 2023-12-07T13:50:04.200Z
 published-on: 2023-12-07T13:50:04.211Z
+featured: false
-f_description: In 2023, the Filecoin Orbit program helped seed a new crop of thousands of builders in the Filecoin ecosystem.
+description: In 2023, the Filecoin Orbit program helped seed a new crop of thousands of builders in the Filecoin ecosystem.
-f_featured: false
-f_image:
+image:
   url: /assets/images/231205-orbit-year.png
   alt: "Filecoin Orbit Program Year in Review "
-f_post-date: 2023-12-07T13:50:04.224Z
-tags: blog
-layout: "[blog].html"
-date: 2023-12-07T13:50:04.241Z
-seo:
-  noindex: false
-  twitter:title: Filecoin Orbit Year in Review twitter:card: Filecoin Orbit Year in Review og:image: /assets/images/231205-orbit-year.png
+recommended-posts: []
+metadata: null
 ---

 This year, the Filecoin Orbit program helped seed a new crop of thousands of builders in the Filecoin ecosystem.
 The [Filecoin Orbit Community Program](https://orbitcommunity.filecoin.io/) is a group of volunteer ambassadors who host Filecoin workshops and hackathons, publish educational Filecoin articles and videos, and build on Filecoin.

 Since the program’s launch, 147 Orbit Ambassadors have introduced an estimated 10,000 early-career developers, students, and enthusiasts to the Filecoin ecosystem through 190 workshops and community hackathons in over 40 countries.

 <div style="text-align: center;">
   <iframe